AvanTech, Free / Libre / Open Source software, and WikiSuite: what are they?

 OK, so anyone could start a company supporting this free software and compete directly with AvanTech?

 Yes, and this is in AvanTech's interest.
 And, it's in the interest of AvanTech's clients.
 The more people use and develop Tiki Wiki CMS Groupware, the better it gets.
 An explicit goal of AvanTech is to increase the number of available careers in Free / Libre / Open Source services.

 For clients, having multiple supplier options protects them from "vendor lock-in".
 It can seem counterintuitive, but this business environment of AvanTech is an example of coopetition.
 For AvanTech, it's one more source of contribution to improve and give visibility to Tiki.
 AvanTech has several such partners engaged in similar work.
 In short, if you would like to start your own Tiki-based consulting business, please contact AvanTech and/or the Tiki community.

 Where you want!
 It can be 100% on premises, 100% on rented servers, or a hybrid approach.
 During the analysis phase, we'll discuss the options and you decide.
 For example, if you have high-speed internet with a fixed IP address, it can all be in your office.

 We can provide demonstration accounts on running systems.
 A lot of testing and analysis has been invested in selecting all the components and how they all will interact.
 It is possible that features here and there of other apps might be better.
 But the grass is always greener on the other side, and some other features will be weaker.
-WikiSuite's weak spot as of 2017 is Accounting / ERP.
+WikiSuite's weak spot as of 2019 are 1- Accounting / ERP and 2- Email.
 The shopping cart is still undergoing improvement as well, but Tiki's features are quite good to excellent for most other use cases.